AnupamKNN/Excel-Sales-Analytics/README.md

 - [x] User-Centric Report Design: Designs reports with empathy in mind, prioritizing user needs and enhancing report usability and effectiveness.
 - [x] Optimization of Report Generation: Meticulously fine-tunes report generation processes for optimal efficiency, ensuring timely delivery of high-quality reports.
 - [x] Systematic Report Building Approach: Develops a systematic approach to devising report-building plans, enhancing consistency and scalability in report development processes.

+### Usage

+Download the PDF files and review the insights presented in the reports to gain a deeper understanding of sales and financial performance across different dimensions.
+These reports can assist stakeholders in making strategic sales and financial decisions, identifying areas for cost optimization, and assessing revenue-generating opportunities.